enzo-project/enzo-dev/doc/manual/source/user_guide/EnzoTestSuite.rst

 Here, we are storing the results from our tests locally in a file called <test_name> which will now reside inside of the ``<output_dir>``.
+If you want to, you can leave off ``--answer-name`` and get a sensible default.

 .. _directory layout: